 Credit cards are typically open-ended loans, in which you can pay off, and re-use your maximum credit limit on an on-going basis – this means your required repayments can fluctuate over time.
 Alternatively, if repayments are made on time, a personal loan will give you a definitive end-date, with consistent repayments, so you can better budget from month to month.

 Fixed and variable rates

-When you take out a loan – whether it's secured or unsecured – you also have to pay back interest on top of the amount you have loaned.
+When you take out a loan – whether it's secured or unsecured – you also have to pay back interest on top of the amount you have Borrowed.
 Interest rates can be fixed or variable.

 Secured and unsecured loans